-Strengthening Entrepreneurs and Dairy Stakeholders (SEaDS) Network Project
+Strengthening Entrepreneurs and Dairy Stakeholders Network (SEaDS Net) Project

 Through the SEaDS Net project Engro aims to eradicate most of the hindrances that smallholders face in the process of improving quantity and quality of their milk produce.
-SEaDS Net project is being implemented in Ranipur, which has great strategic importance for Engro Foods.
+SEaDS Net project is being implemented in Ranipur, which has great strategic importance for Engro Foods and is co-financed by DEG from public funds of the German Federal Ministry for Economic Cooperation and Development.
 Through this project we have achieved great social impact, over 7000 farmers have been trained and are now experiencing an increased yield of up to 2 liters per day, and this translates into an incremental annual income of USD 320.
 Additionally 50 female entrepreneurs are successfully running their micro-enterprises and earning an average of USD 1,343 annually.

 This initiative has made Engro’s milk collection operations more efficient and cost effective.
 Improved quality means lower procurement costs and increased yield of 2 liters per day means increased capacity utilization of our MCC network.